TypeFox/typir/documentation/getting-started.md

 ## General suggestions

-If your type system is small or does need a lot of customization, a single `type-system.ts` file is enough.
+If your type system is small or does not need a lot of customization, a single `type-system.ts` file is enough.
 Otherwise a dedicated folder `type-system/` containing files like `type-system.ts`, `validation-rules.ts`, ... is usefull in practice.